jgengo/portfolio-herbarium-bot/README.md

 A Telegram bot that automatically processes plant photos, extracts metadata, identifies species, and updates my portfolio's herbarium collection.

 > [!NOTE]
 > This bot is designed to work with my personal portfolio repository.
-Make sure to configure the GitHub integration with the correct repository and appropriate permissions.

 ## Features